 “I want to collect all the official One Piece products and use these collections to express my respect and support for the author,” Lam explained.

-The author Lam refers to is of course Eiichiro Oda, who holds a Guinness World Records title for the most copies published for the same comic book series by a single author, with over half a million copies of One Piece printed and circulated since 1997.
+The author Lam refers to is of course Eiichiro Oda, who holds a Guinness World Records title for the most copies published for the same comic book series by a single author, with over half a billion copies of One Piece printed and circulated since 1997.

 Lam is in possession of three straw hats personally signed by Oda, and Lam is always sure to wear one of them when cosplaying as Luffy.